Lepidoptera migration: Migration and climate change

-Effects of Migration Change and Falling Numbers
+Effects of migration change and falling numbers

 Changes in migration patterns can have serious implications for the surrounding environment.
 Butterflies are considered a keystone species; their residence in a habitat is a key indicator of the health of the ecosystem.
 Butterflies serve a multitude of purposes within an ecosystem including promoting genetic diversity through pollination and serving as a food source for many birds.

 Agriculturally, butterflies are important pollinators and are responsible for pollinating many herbs are root vegetables.
 An estimated 90% of the food we consume is affected by pollination, and more directly, approximately 75% of flowering plants.
 The loss of butterflies could lead to a decline in agricultural production and quality of crops, as the pollination of crops via butterflies promotes genetic diversity which can help crops adapt to fight off new pests and diseases.
 Agricultural practices like using pesticides and grazing have negative impact on butterfly numbers.

 A loss in butterflies also means a loss in biological wealth.
 Butterflies are known as the "flying flower' as they are beautiful and carry a large aesthetic value.
 Dwindling numbers and the following decline of ecosystems will lead to greater loss of biological wealth over time, as without pollinators many plants will not grow or bloom.

-Many scientist have analyzed data, revealing that the Monarch butterfly population has declined significantly since the 80's and the 90's.
+Many scientists have analyzed data, revealing that the Monarch butterfly population has declined significantly since the 1980s and the 1990s.
 The causes of the recent decline are lodging, falling trees, global warming, reduction of milkweed to breeding places, and the drought in areas butterflies roost.
 However, the biggest limiting factors to the species' is climate change.
 Warmer temperatures over time are changing weather patterns and disrupting the usual balance of nature.
 This poses many risks to human beings and all other forms of life on Earth.

 Some examples of threatened or endangered American butterflies include: